tyx/ContactBook/README.md

 Roadmap
 -------

-- Map all models in doctrine
 - Create command
 - Create listeners
 - ElasticSearch integration ?
 - Store versions in a MYSQL table ?
 - ...

-see `@todo` in the code.